Jarongo254/ACN/README.md

 #### Degree distribution

-specificies the probability that a randomely chosen node is of degree k. i.e.
+specificies the probability that a randomly chosen node is of degree k. i.e.

 $P(d(u)=k) = \frac{|{u|d(u)=k}|}{n} = \frac{n_k}{n}$ where $n_k$ is the number of nodes of degree k